 If the microprocessor is the heart of computer system then microcontroller is the heart of the embedded system.

 The microprocessor uses Von Neumann architecture where data and program present in the same memory module.

 The microcontroller uses Harvard architecture.
 In this module, data and program get stored in separate memory.

 The microcontroller can access data and program at the same time as it is in a separate memory.
 This is one of the reasons microcontrollers is faster than the microprocessor.

-Whereas micro control has small processing unit along with internal memory to store and I/O components to give input.
+Whereas the microcontroller has small processing unit along with internal memory to store and I/O components to give input.
 So it can work independently.

 As we have to connect components externally, microprocessor circuit becomes large and complex.
-In microcontroller all the components are internally connected, its circuit becomes too small.
+In a microcontroller, all the components are internally connected, so the circuit becomes too small.

 The microcontroller can be used in the compact system as it has a small size.
-So microcontroller is better and efficient technique in the compact system than the microprocessor.
+It provides better and efficient technique in the compact system than the microprocessor.

 Microprocessor requires external components and its circuits also complex.
 It requires more power consumption.
 So it is difficult to operate microprocessor using battery power.